Rottenführer: Uses

 While having command over some troops, a Rottenführer in the Waffen-SS was not considered a non-commissioned officer rank.

 Those aspiring for promotion above Rottenführer were required to pass a promotion evaluation and combat skills assessment, during which time the Rottenführer was known by the title Unterführer-Anwärter (junior leader candidate).
-Waffen-SS Rottenführer also had the option to pursue an officer's commission through appointment as SS-Junker.
+Waffen-SS Rottenführer also had the option to pursue an officer's commission through appointment as Junker FA.

 Rottenführer was also a rank of the Hitler Youth where the position was considered a junior squad leader title.
 A rank of Oberrottenführer also existed in the Hitler Youth.